-- § 7421.
+by the Board have been paid in full, nor may any action be taken on proceedings before the Board unless or until preliminary fees have been paid in full. §7421.
 Additional powers and duties.
-In order to implement this chapter, the Board may, in addition to its powers and duties previously authorized in this chapter: - A. Adopt rules to interpret and carry out this chapter in accordance with Title 5, chapter 375, subchapter II, unless otherwise provided by this chapter; - B. Have the power to compel attendance of witnesses, and require production of evidence; - C. Designate or establish such regional offices as it deems necessary; - D. Designate or request other appropriate agencies to receive application, provide assistance, investigations and make recommendations; - E. By rule allow joint hearings to be conducted with other appropriate agencies: - F. Execute contracts and other agreements to carry out its purposes. - § 7422.
-Adjustments of assessing practices.
+Corresponds to §685-C sub-§5 In order to implement this chapter, the Board may, in addition to its powers and duties previously authorized in this chapter: Routine technical or major substantive?
+A. Adopt rules to interpret and carry out this chapter in accordance with Title 5, chapter 375, subchapter II, unless otherwise provided by this chapter: B. Have the power to compel attendance of witnesses, and require production of evidence; C. Designate or establish such regional offices as it deems necessary; D. Designate or request other appropriate agencies to receive application, provide assistance, investigations and make recommendations; E. By rule allow joint hearings to be conducted with other appropriate agencies; F. Execute contracts and other agreements to carry out its purposes.
 Upon adoption of district boundaries and land use standards, a certified copy of each official land use map, delineating district boundaries, and associated land use standards shall be filed with the State Tax Assessor or such agency or entity which performs the assessing of such municipality, plantation, unorganized or deorganized areas.

-§ 7423.
+Corresponds to \$685-C sub\$6 §7423.
 Time periods.
-In computing the period of time to perform any act under these rules, the first day on which an act may be performed shall not be included but the last day of the period shall be included unless it is a Saturday, Sunday or holiday in which event the period shall be extended until the next business day.

-A holiday is any day appointed as such by the President or Congress of the United States, or the Governor or Legislature of the State of Maine.
+Corresponds to §685-C sub§7 In computing the period of time to perform any act under these rules, the first day on which an act may be performed shall not be included but the last day of the period shall be included unless it is a Saturday, Sanday or holiday in which event the period shall be extended until the next business day.
+A holiday is any day appointed as such by the President or Congress of the United States, or the Governor or Legislature of the State of Maine. §7424.

-§ 7424.
 Representation in court.
-The Board may authorize certified employees of the Board to serve civil process and represent the Board in District Court in the prosecution of violations of those laws enforced by the Board and set forth in Title 4, section 152, subsection 6-A. Certification of these employees must be as provided under Title 30-A, section 4453.
+Corresponds to: §685-C sub§9 The Board may authorize certified employees of the Board to serve civil process and represent the Board in District Court in the prosecution of violations of those laws enforced by the Board and set forth in Title 4, section 152, subsection 6-A. Certification of these employees must be as provided under Title 30-A, section 4453. §7425.

-§ 7425.
 Operating a personal watercraft.
-Operating a personal watercraft is prohibited on the following categories of great ponds:

-A. Great ponds located entirely or partly within the jurisdiction of the Board that are identified in an official comprehensive land use plan adopted by the Board pursuant to subsection 1 as being not accessible within 1/4 mile by 2-wheel drive vehicles, with less than one development unit per mile, and at least one outstanding resource value;
+Corresponds but not identical to §685-C Operating a personal watercraft is prohibited on the following categories of great ponds: sub§10 A. Great ponds located entirely or partly within the jurisdiction of the Board that are identified in an official comprehensive land use plan adopted by the Board pursuant to subsection 1 as being not accessible within 1/4 mile by 2-wheel drive vehicles, with less than one development unit per mile, and at least one outstanding resource value:

-B. Great ponds located entirely or partly within the jurisdiction of the Board that are identified in an official comprehensive land use plan adopted by the Board as being accessible within 1/4 mile by 2-wheel drive vehicles, with less than one development unit per mile, with 2 or more outstanding resource values in fisheries, wildlife, scenic or shore character;

-C. Great ponds and smaller ponds located entirely or partly within the jurisdiction of the Board that are identified in an official comprehensive land use plan adopted by the Board as being not accessible within 1/2 mile by 2-wheel drive vehicles, with no more than one noncommercial remote camp and with a cold water game fishery; and
+- B. Great ponds located entirely or partly within the jurisdiction of the Board that are identified in an official comprehensive land use plan adopted by the Board as being accessible within 1/4 mile by 2-wheel drive vehicles, with less than one development unit per mile, with 2 or more outstanding resource values in fisheries, wildlife, seenic or shore character: - C. Great pands and smaller pands located cotirely or partly within the jurisdiction of the Board that are identified in an official comprehensive land use plan adopted by the Board as being not accessible within 1/2 mile by 2-wheel drive vehicles, with no more than one noncommercial remote camp and with a cold water game fishery; and